 - feeling drowsy when waking up in the morning

-- difficulty in paying attention or retaining new information at work or at school
+- difficulty in paying attention or retaining new information at work or school

-- poor motor skills and poor response time
+- poor motor skills and reduced response time

 - a sudden drop in work performance as well as a lack of interest in the job to be done